IMMM-SFA/mosart-heat/README.md

 A large-scale stream temperature model

 ## Current Version
-This is where I will put your DOI tag once all has been finalized Note that the version including the representation of water management is associated with the 2013 version of the WM code available at https://github.com/IMMM-SFA/wm and associated with the following DOI https://doi.org/10.5281/zenodo.1225344.
+This is where I will put your DOI tag once all has been finalized.
+Note that the version including the representation of water management is associated with the 2013 version of the WM code available at https://github.com/IMMM-SFA/wm and associated with the following DOI https://doi.org/10.5281/zenodo.1225344.

 ## Notice